igormironchik/md4qt/README.md

 **How can I convert `MD::Document` into `HTML`?**

- * In the `main` branch were made commits with implementation of `MD::toHtml()` function.
+ * In version `2.0.5n` were made commits with implementation of `MD::toHtml()` function.
 You can do the following:

    ```cpp